chris-alexander/candidate-listing/README.md

 Run `npm run build` to compile a production version of the web page.
 The compiled code will be output into the `dist` folder.

+You can serve the page by running `npm run serve` and it will be available at <http://localhost:3000>.
+You can change the port by adding `-- --port` followed by the 4 digit port number e.g. `npm run serve -- --port 8081`.

 A pre-compiled production version is available to view here: <https://chris-alexander.github.io/candidate-listing>

 ## Tests